-- Constant Blue: The amplifier is on and functioning normally, audio output is active. - 2) Constant Red: lights to indicate that the amplifier has exceeded its safe operating temperature, putting the amplifier into a self-protection mode, which mutes the power output of the amplifier.
-When its temperature returns to a safe level, the red light will return to blue and the amplifier will return to normal operating mode. - 3) Momentary Red: The light strip will turn red for a 1/2 second and mute the amplifier's output during an over-current condition.
-It will then attempt to restart (with a blue light).
-If the condition remains, it will return to red and mute the output again.
-A continuous over-current condition is displayed with alternating red/blue lights.
+- 1) Constant Red: Lights to indicate that the amplifier has exceeded its safe operating temperature, putting the amplifier into a self-protection mode, which mutes the power output of the amplifier.
+When its temperature returns to a safe level, this LED will turn off and the amplifier will return to normal operating mode. - 2) Flashing/Constant Red: The Protection LED also illuminates during over-current conditions.
+This may result in the LED flashing as it corresponds to peaks in music volume.
+Extended over-current conditions will cause the LED to illuminate continuously.
+During these events, the amplifier's output will be muted.
 Because the muting behavior may be very short in duration, it may manifest itself as an audible, repetitive ticking or thumping noise in the output.
 Over-current conditions can be caused by a speaker impedance lower than the optimum load impedance range for the amplifier or a short-circuit in the speaker wiring.
 The latter can result from a short circuit between the positive and negative speaker wires or between either speaker wire and the vehicle chassis.

-4) LEDs off / Amplifier Shuts Off Unexpectedly The only condition that will shut down an undamaged RD1500/1 completely is if battery voltage or remote turn-on voltage drops below 10 volts.
-The LED light strip will turn off when this occurs.
-The amplifier will turn back on when voltage climbs back above 11 volts.
+All LEDs Off / Amplifier Shuts Off Unexpectedly:

+The only condition that will shut down an undamaged JD amplifier completely is if battery voltage or remote turn-on voltage drops below 10 volts.
+When this occurs, both LEDs will turn off.
+The amplifier will turn back on when voltage climbs above 11 volts.
 If this is happening in your system, have your charging system and power wiring inspected.